Strange Portrait

-Strange Portrait is a film set in Hong Kong.
+Strange Portrait was a film shot in Hong Kong in 1966.
 It was directed by Jeffrey Stone and starred Jeffrey Hunter, Barbara Lee, Mai Tai Sing and Tina Hutchence.
-Its associate producer was Terry Bourke.
-In 1966 Stone and his wife went searching for a distributor, hoping to enter it into the Asian Film Festival.
-The film never saw a release and there is some mystery about what happened.

-Sources differ as to what happened to the film.
+Stone and his wife went searching for a distributor, hoping to enter it into the Asian Film Festival; however, the film was never released, with sources differing as to the reason.
 One report is that it was destroyed in a warehouse fire.
-Terry Bourke, the film's producer had been searching for years to find a print of the film.
-This would possibly indicate that be believed a print had been made from the negative.
-Director Jeffrey Stone said the film was suppressed by the film studio at the behest of the Hong Kong government because of a scene featuring partial nudity.
+Stone said the film was suppressed by the film studio at the behest of the Hong Kong government because of a scene featuring partial nudity.
 It is considered to be a lost film.

 Synopsis

-The film has been described as a spooky thriller.
-Christina Stone played a ballet dancer and the lead role was played by Jeffrey Hunter.
-Hunter played the role of Mark, an expat American and petty thief in Hong Kong who lives with his Chinese girlfriend played by Barbara Lee.
+The film has been described as a "spooky thriller".
+Jeffrey Hunter played the role of Mark, an expat American and petty thief in Hong Kong who lives with his Chinese girlfriend (Barbara Lee).
 One day while watching a soccer game, a mansion catches his eye and he breaks into it.
-Whilst inside, he notices a portrait there that looks just like him.
-The only person living in the mansion is a wealthy but mad woman played by Mai Tai Sing.
-He finds out that the painting that looks like him is actually that of her husband who deserted her years before.
-He also discovers that she has an abundance of jewelry and decided to woo her and pretend that he is her departed husband.
-While gaining access to the woman's treasure he makes a startling and macabre discovery and thus has a tragic end.
+Whilst inside, he notices a portrait there that closely resembles him.
+The only person living in the mansion is a wealthy but insane woman (Mai Tai Sing).
+Mark finds out that the subject of the painting is actually her husband, who apparently deserted her years ago.
+He also discovers that she has an abundance of jewelry, and decides to woo her and pretend that he is her departed husband.
+While entering the mansion's walk-in safe to steal the woman's jewelry, he is shocked to discover her husband's mummified corpse inside.
+The woman locks Mark inside the safe and then falls fatally down a staircase, leaving Mark to his doom.